kabu1204/leveldb/doc/vlog.md

 ## TODO

 1. AsyncIterator to speedup range scan for BlobDB.
-2. `class DBWrapper` is handy for developing, apply changes to `DBImpl` after I finish everything.
+2. `class BlobDB` is handy for developing, apply changes to `DBImpl` after I finish everything.
 3. mmap limiter for AppendableMmapFile
 4. use tmp_batch_ when BuildWriterGroup to avoid modifying user's writebatch